Stochasticity & Predictability in Terrestrial Planet Formation: Results

 These observations are consistent with those of \cite{2003AJ....125.2692L}, who report systems hosting embryos on more eccentric orbits to result in fewer, more massive, and closer-in terrestrial planets.
-Excitation of planetesimal (and ultimately terrestrial planet) eccentricity increases in the presence of giant planets, especially when those are on eccentric orbits. \cite{2004Icar..168....1R} find similar correlations.
-Furthermore, they find the total mass of terrestrial planets to be slightly lower in systems with more eccentric Jupiters.
-We observe the opposite (cf. Figure \ref{fig:mass_evolution}), but point out their use of a very different inital surface density profile.
+Excitation of planetesimal (and ultimately terrestrial planet) eccentricity increases in the presence of giant planets, especially when those are on eccentric orbits. \cite{2004Icar..168....1R} find similar correlations and also note that the total mass of terrestrial planets tends to be slightly lower in systems with more eccentric Jupiters.
+We observe the opposite (cf. Figure \ref{fig:fig03_mass_evolution}), but point out their use of a different initial surface density profile.
+While the baseline simulations in \cite{2007ApJ...669..606R} do not host giant planets, they have performed some tests on their influence.
+Overall, they find the effect of adding a Jupiter-mass planet to be very small (the mean terrestrial planet mass increases by $10$ per cent).
+However, their runs are initialised at a stage when planetary embryos have formed and the gaseous disk has dissipated.

-Again, let us consider the influence of giant planets.
-If they are on eccentric orbits, the system has more fundamental frequencies.
-In particular, secular resonances in the arguments of perigee and the line of nodes are possible.
-The planet/planetesimal population has more pathways to exchange energy and angular momentum with the giants, which can excite larger eccentricities and inclinations.
-In turn, this leads to more crossing orbits (more massive planets), and more ejections (fewer planets).
-Simulations without giant planets lack a strong mechanisms that can exciting high eccentricities/inclinations and deliver mass to smaller semi-major axes.